gigamonkey/test-lite-fs/README.md

 The server handles requests and on the write path, with some probability, exits after writing to the database.
-Assuming no *other* crashes that means all writes should go to the database and if everything works as expected a new server will take over as the primary and we (mostly) won’t any data.
+Assuming no *other* crashes that means all writes should go to the database and if everything works as expected a new server will take over as the primary and we (mostly) won’t lose any data.

 - Style 1: Server exits before sending a response.
 From the client’s point of view we don’t know what happened to that write.